Imagine it was 1860, back when chattel slavery was legal in the United States.

 Or if she was a girl and a boy was wanted.

-Or if the child were “mixed” and killed because of that.
+Or if the child were “mixed-race” and killed because of that.

-The pro-choice position must support all of those reasons for abortion, and praise the woman who kills her child because “I don’t want to raise a gay kid.”
+The pro-choice position must support all of those reasons (or no reason) for abortion, and praise and celebrate the woman who kills her child because “Raising a gay child is hard and I’m not ready” or “raising a mixed race child is hard, and I’m not ready.”

 “Human babies are not born self-aware, or capable of grasping that they exist over time.
 They are not persons…the life of a newborn is of less value than the life of a pig, a dog, or a chimpanzee.” – Peter Singer, “Practical Ethics”